The Poisson saturation of coregular submanifolds

+The saturation has two obvious smooth structures that turn it into an immersed submanifold, coming from those on the ``figure eight''.
+But neither of them can be called natural, because for both smooth structures the inclusion $X\hookrightarrow Sat(X)$ is not even continuous.

-Coming back to the proof of Corollary \ref{open}, let's look at the figure below.
-We removed the $S^{1}$-factor, which is not essential to the spirit of the example.
+Let us also come back to the proof of Corollary \ref{open} and see why it fails in this case.
+We refer to the figure below, where we removed the $S^{1}$-factor, which is not essential to the spirit of the example.
 The embedded submanifold $P$ in this case is obtained by slightly thickening the curve in vertical direction.
-One can take a Hamiltonian flow $\phi^{1}_{X_f}$ such that $\phi^{1}_{X_f}(P)\cap P$ consists of vertical segments of the line in which the surface intersects itself, which is not an open subset of $P$.
-So we cannot apply the general fact mentioned in the proof of Corollary \ref{open}.
+One can take a Hamiltonian flow $\phi^{1}_{X_f}$ such that $\phi^{1}_{X_f}(P)\cap P$ consists of vertical segments of the line in which the cylinder intersects itself.
+This is not an open subset of $P$, so we can no longer apply \cite[Lemma 4.5]{bookpoiss}.
+And indeed, the conclusion of Corollary \ref{open} fails in this example.

 \end{ex}